arvinthselvaraj/file-share-service/README.md

 DynamoDB (LocalStack) -> stores metadata
 FastAPI -> provides REST endpoints for upload, download, and listing

-All source code for running and testing the app locally.
+The repo contains source code for running and testing the app locally.
-Assumptions, design decisions, enterprise-scale readiness and future extensions at the end of this document.
+At the end of this document are Assumptions, design decisions, enterprise-grade scale and future extensions.

 ## Features
 - POST /files -> Upload a file (max 20MB)